google/WebFundamentals/src/content/en/updates/2014/05/A-More-Compatible-Smoother-Touch.md

 1. **Asynchronous touchmove processing**

     Touchmove events are sent during scrolling, but scrolling can proceed asynchronously (the touchmove event is ignored after scrolling has begun).
-This can result in "double handling" of events, for example, continuing to  scroll after the web site does something with the touchmove and calls [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/event.preventDefault) on the event, telling the browser not to handle it.
+This can result in "double handling" of events, for example, continuing to  scroll after the website does something with the touchmove and calls [preventDefault](https://developer.mozilla.org/en-US/docs/Web/API/event.preventDefault) on the event, telling the browser not to handle it.

     > Browsers: Mobile Safari (when scrolling Document), Firefox